robjwells/robjwells.github.io/posts/2018/05/2018-05-05-tube-analysis-retrospective.md

 date: 2018-05-05 23:55
 ---

-I’ve just published an update to [my recent Tube travel post][tube-2], fixing a few small mistakes, a bigger one (an error in a station name that nonetheless didn’t affect the plot involved) and an update to the last section which goes a bit deeper into the fare and duration difference between the two periods.
+I’ve just published an update to [my recent Tube travel post][tube-2], fixing a few small mistakes, a bigger one (an error in a station name that nonetheless didn’t affect the plot involved) and adding an update to the last section which goes a bit deeper into the fare and duration difference between the two periods.

 I didn’t fix the mistake in the title, as I felt it was too late, but of course it’s 3⅔ years, not 3.75, since September 2014.